JBrummans/Raspberry-Pi-RGB1602-LCD-Module-Examples-and-Documentation/README.md

 ```

 This Github repo seems to a library with examples which may work: <https://github.com/dbrgn/RPLCD>

 However there is an issue for the Banana Pi LCD not displaying correctly: <https://github.com/dbrgn/RPLCD/issues/106>
+Trying the example given in the issue (but with gpio bank B instead), I get the same result however with no backlight.

 Getting started: <https://github.com/dbrgn/RPLCD/blob/master/docs/getting_started.rst> shows the pinouts for the i2c display which match up with the diagram above.
 So it should work.